marcangelo1/Discord-Documentation/docs/index.md

 * [**Setting Up a Server Bot: Creation and Integration**](Task2.md){: style="color: #7289DA;"}
 * [**Launching and Joining Discord Activities**](Task3.md){: style="color: #7289DA;"}

+## Typographical Conventions
+Button names are highlighted in bold wrapped in double quotes, indicating elements you should click within the software.
+[2:41 PM]
+Elements you should click within the software

 ## Notes and Warning Messages

 !!!
 Tip